boostedyt/Tusiphobia/README.md

 # tusiphobia
-The two DLL files that are outputted by tusiphobia.sln are to be put in the same folder as `Phasmophobia.exe`.
+Updated to latest version from me boosted4 discord.
+If you want to contribute feel free The two DLL files that are outputted by tusiphobia.sln are to be put in the same folder as `Phasmophobia.exe`.

 ## Credits and huge thanks